FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 **Prompt:**
 ```
 Create a PowerShell script named 'Compile-App.ps1' in the scripts folder that:
-1. Takes parameters for app source directory, output directory, and container name with defaults from configuration
+1. Takes parameters for app source directory, output directory, and app type (main/test) with defaults from configuration
 2. Uses Get-TDDConfiguration.ps1 to load configuration settings
 3. Uses Common-Functions.ps1 for utility functions
 4. Sets explicit error handling preferences ($ErrorActionPreference = 'Stop')
-5. Verifies the container exists and is running using structured Docker output formats
-6. Uses BcContainerHelper to compile the app in the container with proper error handling
+5. Uses alc.exe on the host machine (not in the container) to compile the app
-7. Uses the specific pattern for Business Central container operations with explicit parameters
-8. Applies compiler options from the configuration (code analysis, treat warnings as errors)
+6. Applies compiler options from the configuration (code analysis, treat warnings as errors)
-9. Outputs the compiled app file (.app) to the specified output directory
+7. Outputs the compiled app file (.app) to the specified output directory
-10. Returns a strongly-typed [pscustomobject] with compilation results
+8. Returns a strongly-typed [pscustomobject] with compilation results
-11. Provides feedback on successful compilation including app version and file location
+9. Provides feedback on successful compilation including app version and file location
 Include parameter validation and help information.
 ```

 **Verification:**
+- Run `.\scripts\Compile-App.ps1 -AppType "Main"` (should use default paths from config for main app)
-- Run `.\scripts\Compile-App.ps1` (should use default paths from config)
+- Run `.\scripts\Compile-App.ps1 -AppType "Test"` (should use default paths from config for test app)
-- Run `.\scripts\Compile-App.ps1 -AppSourceDirectory ".\build\app" -OutputDirectory ".\build\output"` (should override config)
+- Run `.\scripts\Compile-App.ps1 -AppSourceDirectory ".\build\app" -OutputDirectory ".\build\output" -AppType "Main"` (should override config)
-- Script should compile the app in the container
+- Script should compile the app using alc.exe on the host machine
 - Verify .app file is created in the output directory
 - Check compilation errors are properly reported
 - Verify successful output message with app details